robert/robert.github.com/_posts/2100-01-01-pfabX-streaming2.md

 The reason that streaming is harder is that we don't have the simple, sequential execution that we had in the batch case.
 We have to read a line, parse it, check if we have finished composing a new message, add it to our stats if so, then go back, read another line, add it to our stats, and so on.
 We can't simply assemble a line of functions that feed data into each other.

 The root cause of my discontent with our current streaming code is that our `update_stats` function is buried deep inside our code that parses log lines.
-This troubles me because if we wanted to reuse our log-parsing code to parse a different log file and perform a different action on each message (for example, write it to a message database), we would have to go inside our log-parsing code and conduct invasive surgery.
-By contrast, to make a similar update to our batch code we would just have to write a new `write_to_db` function and swap it in for our `calculate_stats` function, leaving our log-parsing code entirely untouched.
+This troubles me because if we wanted to reuse our log-parsing code to parse a different log file and perform a different action on each message (for example, write it to a message database), we would have to go inside our log-parsing code and conduct deep invasive surgery to change the call to `update_stats`.
+By contrast, to make a similar update to our batch code we would just have to write a new `write_to_db` function and swap it in for our `calculate_stats` function, leaving the code that parses logs from files untouched.

 Some plausible but unsatisfactory solutions to this problem include: